University of Nottingham • Jubilee Campus

 Motivation for Learning as a Process of Actualisation

-An interdisciplinary symposium exploring whether Carl Rogers’ concept of the actualising tendency can offer a unifying account of learning motivation across biology, neuroscience, artificial intelligence, and education.
+An archive of an interdisciplinary symposium held at the University of Nottingham, exploring whether Carl Rogers’ concept of the actualising tendency can offer a unifying account of learning motivation across biology, neuroscience, and education.

-This symposium brings together researchers and practitioners across disciplines to revisit Carl Rogers’ (1963) proposition that the actualising tendency—the inherent drive of living systems towards growth, differentiation, and fulfilment—may offer a foundational account of human motivation.
+Motivation for Learning as a Process of Actualisation took place at the Jubilee Conference Centre, Jubilee Campus, University of Nottingham, on 28–29 May 2026.
+The symposium brought together researchers and practitioners across disciplines to revisit Carl Rogers’ (1963) proposition that the actualising tendency — the inherent drive of living systems towards growth, differentiation, and fulfilment—may offer a foundational account of human motivation.

 Organising team